ar-pavel/RISC-V-Simulator/README.md

 ```

 ## Supported Operations

+operations templated that are supported by this simulator:

 | Usage Template                          | Type | Description                         | Detailed Description                  |
 | --------------------------------------- | :--: | ----------------------------------- | ------------------------------------- |